 The educational administration programs at VCU are offered through the Department of Educational Leadership.
-Applicants to the master's and post-master's certificate programs must have a 3.0/4.0 GPA (3.4/4.0 for doctoral candidates) for previous coursework and submit GRE or MAT scores.
+Applicants to the master's, post-master's certificate and doctoral programs must have a minimum 3.0 GPA for previous coursework and submit GRE or MAT scores.

 Master of Education in Educational Leadership: Administration and Supervision

-The 33-hour program is comprised of 30 hours of required courses, such as diversity and social justice, evidence-based decision making and research methods, plus a 3-hour elective chosen in consultation with an advisor.
+The 33-hour program is comprised of 30 hours of required courses, such as diversity and social justice, engaging school communities, diversity and social justice and research methods.
 Three internship courses are taken over the course of the degree program, which prepares graduates for the Virginia Department of Education's administration/supervision endorsement.

 This 21-hour program is designed for candidates who already hold a master's degree in teaching and/or education.
-Along with the three internship courses required in the M.Ed. program, certificate candidates will take courses in leadership for educational change and improvement, schooling as a complex system and enhancing and supporting instruction.
+Along with the three internship courses required in the M.Ed. program, certificate candidates will take courses in leadership for educational change and improvement, dimensions of leadership and enhancing and supporting instruction.

-The PhD program with an educational leadership concentration is designed for administrative personnel and is comprised of 48 credits of research and concentration components and electives, chosen in consultation with an advisor.
-Concentration coursework includes educational administration theory and practice, educational law and school business administration.
+The PhD program with an educational leadership, policy and justice concentration is designed for administrative personnel and is comprised of 48 credits of research and concentration components and electives, chosen in consultation with an adviser.
+Concentration coursework includes education finance policy, educational research and educational policy.
 A 3-credit hour externship and a 9-credit hour dissertation component complete the program coursework.
 PhD candidates must successfully produce a comprehensive project prior to producing and defending the prospectus and dissertation required for graduation.

 University of Richmond